- Location: Northern Illinois University, Naperville, IL

 Local government professionals including chief administrative officers, assistants, and department heads interested in advancing their career.
 The Institute customizes learning to the needs of the participants.
 Learning in teams focusing on real world local government scenarios is a critical component of the Institute.

 Each Institute is limited to 50 participants to ensure time for one-on-one coaching, small group and all-participant events.
 Tuition for the four-and-a-half day Institute is $1,800 for ICMA members, $2,000 for nonmembers, and includes course materials, continental breakfast daily and lunch.
 Organizations that send multiple participants are eligible for tuition discounts.
 The Academy is being held at Northern Illinois University's Naperville campus, 1120 East Diehl Road, Naperville, IL.

-Convenient lodging is also available at two hotels near the NIU Naperville Campus:
+Convenient lodging is available at three hotels near the NIU Naperville Campus:

 2) Courtyard Marriott: 630-505-0550 or 800-321-2211